-If AEMO declares a lack of reserve (LOR) or low reserve condition (LRC), AEMO will follow the processes set out in clauses 4.8.5A and 4.8.5B.
+If AEMO declares a lack of reserve (LOR) or low reserve condition (LRC), AEMO will follow the processes set out in clauses 4.8.5A and 4.8.5B of the NER.
 This includes publishing any foreseeable circumstances that may require AEMO to implement an AEMO intervention event.